 - Failure to reuse or recycle major resources or reduce waste generation.

 Abuse.
-Abuse may involve the improper use of a City position to obtain a benefit or advantage.
-Abuse may also involve the improper use or destruction of City records or other resources, or a seriously improper practice that does not involve prosecutable fraud.
+Abuse involves the improper use of a City position or the improper use or destruction of City records or resources.

 Examples of abuse include but are not limited to: